bqckup/bqckup/README.md

 */5 * * * * root /usr/local/bin/bqckup run
 ```
 ## Getting help & Getting involved
 1. **Read the documentation**: Our project's documentation is a great place to start.
 It covers everything from setting up your development environment to contributing code.
+Click here (https://docs.bqckup.com).

 2. **Report bugs**: If you've found a bug in the project, please report it on our issue tracker.
 Make sure to include as much information as possible, including steps to reproduce the bug and OS Information.